vinted/kafka-connect-vespa/README.md

 be used in queries, other than as part of the full document ID.
 However, it can be used for document selection, where id.namespace can be accessed and compared to a given string, for instance.
 An example use case is visiting a subset of documents.
+Defaults to topic name if not specified.

 - Type: string
-- Default: mynamespace
+- Default: \"\"
-- Valid Values: non-empty string without ISO control characters
 - Importance: high

 `vespa.document.type`
 Document type as defined in services.xml and the schema.
+Defaults to topic name if not specified.

 - Type: string
-- Default: mydocumenttype
+- Default: \"\"
-- Valid Values: non-empty string without ISO control characters
 - Importance: high

 `vespa.operational.mode`